 That’s why all the work we do in growth is justified.
 All the questionable contact importing practices.
 All the subtle language that helps people stay searchable by friends.
 All of the work we do to bring more communication in.
 The work we will likely have to do in China some day.
 All of it.

-Andrew Bosworth already took to Twitter to explain his words, but Facebook users around the world remain unconvinced.
+Andrew Bosworth has already taken to Twitter to explain his words.

 My statement on the recent Buzzfeed story containing a post I wrote in 2016 pic.twitter.com/lmzDMcrjv5